AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     > This command will build the project.

-1. Select the **🗙** symbol to close the terminal pane.

 1. Observe the **Program.cs** and **[folder name].csproj** files created by the .NET Core CLI.

     ![The project file and the program.cs file are highlighted](../media/02-project_files.jpg "Review the Project files")

 ### Create CosmosClient Instance

-The CosmosClient class is the main "entry point" to using the SQL API in Azure Cosmos DB.
+The CosmosClient class is the main "entry point" to using the Core (SQL) API in Azure Cosmos DB.
 We are going to create an instance of the **CosmosClient** class by passing in connection metadata as parameters of the class' constructor.
 We will then use this class instance throughout the lab.

 1. Within the **Program.cs** editor tab, Add the following using blocks to the top of the editor: